Cyocaff/Fentsu/README.md

 # Fentsu
-A small frontend framework based on jQuery, I made it to make my life easier on the frontend.
+A small frontend framework that uses jQuery, I made it to make my life easier on the frontend.

 It is still in a very early stage.